 The novel’s eponymous protagonist, a middle-aged, upper-class lady throwing a party.
-Clarissa is married to the conservative politician Richard Dalloway but is deeply affected by her past love for Sally Seton and her rejection of… (read full character analysis)
+Clarissa is married to the conservative politician Richard Dalloway but is deeply affected by her past love for Sally Seton and her rejection of… read analysis of Clarissa Dalloway

 A World War I veteran in his thirties, Septimus suffers from shell shock, or PTSD.
-He was once an aspiring poet, but after enlisting in the war for idealistic reasons and the death of his… (read full character analysis)
+He was once an aspiring poet, but after enlisting in the war for idealistic reasons and the death of his… read analysis of Septimus Warren Smith

 Clarissa’s husband, a Conservative politician in Parliament.
 Richard is a relatively simple, uninteresting man, but he is kind, philanthropic, and loves his wife and daughter.

 Clarissa’s old friend from Bourton, the epitome of English charm, tradition, and conservative values.
 He is vain, pompous, and always well-dressed.
 Clarissa and Lady Bruton think him kind, but Peter and Sally hate him and what he stands for.